gregteo/Greg-Teo-Portfolio/README.md

 # [Project 3: Models on Predicting Movie Rating Project using R](https://github.com/gregteo/Software-Tools-for-Data-Analysis/blob/main/movie.pdf)

+This project aims to predict movies' ratings release on or before July 2017 by using various variables including budget, adult, run time, release date, genre and production company.

 #### Models used in this project:
  * Random Forest
  * Linear Regression
  * Regression Tree

 # [Project 4: Database Management Project using Microsoft Access](https://github.com/gregteo/Principles-of-Database-Management-Systems/blob/main/Knicks%E2%80%99%20Resurrection%20Project.pdf)

+The project aims to build a database for the New York Knicks that keeps track of the player's performance, staff utilization, and other metrics that can result in useful findings down the road.

 #### Models used in this project:
  * Entity Relationship Model